AAH 101 – Art History I: Caves to Cathedrals

 The course will focus on the history, methodology, and critical development of the discipline of art history and the history and contemporary implications of the museum.
 Students will develop their skills in writing and thinking like art historians.
 During the first half of the course, selected scholarly essays will be read and discussed.
 In the second half, students will substantially rework a paper written for a past course, with the aim of significantly improving its quality through the application of enhanced research and writing skills.
 Students will also develop a proposal for a paper to be written in the fall semester of the senior year; that paper will be the Senior Capstone project and will be presented orally to the art history faculty and students.

-This course serves as second part of the Senior Capstone experience for Art History majors.
-This course is writing intensive and open only to senior art history majors.
 Students will refine their skills in writing and thinking like art historians.
-Students will work independently with an art history faculty on a topic approved in AAH 498, producing a 25-30-page paper and an oral report, which will be delivered in a public presentation to the art history faculty and students.
+Students will work independently with an art history faculty on a topic approved in AAH 498, producing a 25-30-page paper and an oral report which will be delivered in a public presentation to the art history faculty and students.
 A final exit exam will also be given.
+These learning activities require thinking at a sophisticated level, and the written parts of these activities will require students to demonstrate their skills in researching and reading scholarly works, thinking critically, developing theses, and refining arguments.